What is pension drawdown?

 Can I transfer this final salary pension to a pension pot?

 It is possible that you can, but Guiide can't help you with this, you will need to speak to a financial adviser who specialises in providing advice on these types of transfers.
 In nearly all cases you cannot do this without specialist financial advice.
-To be clear, OpenMoney will not provide any advice on transfers from a final salary (defined benefit) scheme and Pensionbee cannot accept a transfer from a final salary scheme unless you have taken specialist financial advice.
+To be clear, OpenMoney will not provide any advice on transfers from a final salary (defined benefit) scheme and Pensionbee and Penfold cannot accept a transfer from a final salary scheme unless you have taken specialist financial advice.

 Can I put my husband/wife/partner's retirement pots and income in the same plan?